pdaxrom/usb2n64-adapter/README.md

 # USB to N64 gamepad adapter

-The adapter allows you to use the USB gamepad with the Nintendo N64 console.
-The current firmware supports the XBOX ONE gamepad.
+This adapter allows you to use USB gamepads with Nintendo N64 console.

-The Pico PIO code was derived from https://github.com/stacksmashing/TensorKartRealHW project.
+Features:

+- Support for XBOX 360 Wired, XBOX ONE, HID gamepads
+- Memory pack support (saving to Raspberry Pi Pico flash on console power off)
+- Rumble pack support for XBOX 360 Wired and XBOX ONE gamepads

 ## Usage

 Nothing yet